BladeRunnerJS/brjs-appcache/README.md

 ### Clone the repo and configure
 - Clone this repository.
-- Building the project is dependent on the BRJS SDK libraries and your BRJS root directory path must be passed in to the build.
-There are two ways you could specify the path:
+- Configure your BRJS root directory path.
+There are two ways you can specify the path:
     - Pass it in to gradle with every build command by adding `-PbrjsPath=BRJS_DIRECTORY` to the command line.
 This is usually useful for automated builds, but is painful for development.
 A better way is to...
     - Create a `./gradle.properties` file in the plugin root directory with the same property.
 This will apply to every run of the build.
 E.g.